Ghilt/Rabbit/README.md

     £ execute
     Default input: Caret

 `!` is a 2 cyclic instruction.
 It records what instruction to perform, and then executes it at the second instruction.
-The instruction is executed as if it were a ordinary instruction being executed.
+The instruction is executed as if it were an ordinary instruction being executed.

 `£` is a 3 cyclic instruction.
 It records what instruction to perform, then records what input to give to this instruction and then executes it at the third instruction.
 The instruction is executed as if it were a ordinary instruction being executed.